anaseto/goal/docs/Implementation.md

 in C, because in Go type conversions have to be explicit all the time, and there are no macros, meaning more code duplication for the various numeric types.
-In the end, it was not as bad as expected, and for extreme cases, like arithmetic primitives, I used some code generation, which is similar to how they're usually done in C array language interpreters by using macros.
+In the end, it was not as bad as expected, and for extreme cases, like arithmetic primitives, I used some code generation (written in Goal), which is similar to how they're usually done in C array language interpreters by using macros.
 The somewhat unsightly result is in `arithd.go`.

 Other than that, some array primitives do require some algorithmic work, in particular self-search functions, though there's no way I'm going to explain